 Intensive agricultural systems rely on a wide range of chemical fertilisers, pesticides, herbicides to enable farmers to get the highest yield.
 31,000 tonnes of pesticides are sprayed onto the UK each year.
-These chemicals cause pollution, release greenhouse gases, harm wildlife, and can leave residues in our food.
-Many of these chemicals are oil-based and so any increase in oil price could have a serious impact on the price of food.
+These chemicals cause pollution, harm wildlife, and can leave residues in our food.

-By choosing organic meat, poultry and dairy products you help to protect the local environment and wildlife.
+- By choosing organic meat, poultry and dairy products you help to protect the local environment and wildlife.
 Organic produce is also free range and antibiotics are not routinely given so you also choose higher standards of animal welfare.
-Whilst it is often considered more expensive, it more truly reflects the real costs of farming.
+Whilst it may be more expensive, it more truly reflects the real costs of farming.

-8.3 million tonnes of food is thrown away by households in the UK every year, and most of it could have been eaten.
-This is around 1/3 of all the food purchased by consumers.
+Around 1/3 of all the food purchased by consumers is thrown away.
+This amounts to around 8.3 million tonnes of food in the UK every year, and most of it could have been eaten.
 Isn't it senseless that after all the energy and water has been invested into producing, packaging and transporting it to us, so much of it ends up in the bin?

-Today’s large industrial fishing fleets are able to set thousands of kilometres of strong, invisible nets each day - some large enough to hold 12 jumbo jets - as well as thousands of kilometres of longlines with tens of thousands of hooks.
-These techniques are unselective.
-Every year millions of tonnes of 'bycatch' (unwanted fish trapped in the nets of the 'target' fish), including 300,000 mammals (dolphins, wales) are caught accidentally and thrown back into the sea dead or dying.
-Fishing policies, while intended to protect fish populations, actually create an incentive to discard by-catch species which are less commercially valuable or undersized.
+Today’s large industrial fishing fleets can set thousands of kilometers of strong, invisible nets each day.
+Some are large enough to hold 12 jumbo jets as well as thousands of kilometers of longlines with tens of thousands of hooks.
+These techniques are unselective and every year, millions of tonnes of 'bycatch' (unwanted fish trapped in the nets of the 'target' fish), including 300,000 mammals (dolphins, wales) are caught accidentally and thrown back into the sea dead or dying.
+Fishing policies, incentivize fishing fleets to discard by-catch species which are less commercially valuable or undersized.

 In the EU 88% of fish stocks are now over-fished, compared to 25% elsewhere in the world.
 30% of managed fisheries are "outside safe biological limits - they cannot reproduce at normal because the parenting population is too depleted.

-Did you know that there are over 200,000 different varieties of wheat and 3,000 varieties of potato?
-The importance of this diversity cannot be underestimated as it provides a pool of new desirable genetic traits to allow species to resist changing environmental conditions such as disease, drought, floods and salinity.
+Did you know that there are over 3,000 varieties of potato?
+This genetic diversity provides a valuable pool of new desirable genetic traits to allow species to resist changing environmental conditions such as disease, drought, floods and salinity.

-As farmers turn increasingly to modern, high-yielding varieties, the older traditional or local species are being abandoned causing the genetic erosion of crops and livestock species around the world.
-At a global level, just 14 animal species account for 90% of all livestock production and only 30 crops account for 90% of calories consumed by people.
+As farmers turn increasingly to modern, high-yielding varieties, the older traditional or local species are abandoned causing the genetic erosion of crops and livestock species around the world.
+At a global level, just 30 crops make up 90% of the calories consumed by people.

 In America, 97% of the fruit and vegetables which were available in 1900 are now extinct.
 Agricultural crops appear to have lost about 75% of their genetic diversity in the last century.
 This loss of diversity poses a threat to long-term food security and special efforts are needed not only conserve this diversity but also to utilize it.